www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 job_id | The ID of the job for the job permission user_role_id | The ID of the user role for the job permission

+Note: Users that are Site Admins have permissions on all public jobs and will return an empty array.

 This endpoint supports pagination.
 See the [Pagination](#pagination) section for more detail.

 ## GET: Retrieve User